nsursock/crackingdacode-node18/src/blog/magnificent-incident.md

 The enduring nature of this conflict?
 The lack of unified action among Arab nations.
 We often forget how history, the rise and fall of empires, has shaped our world.
 Post-Ottoman Empire, Palestine fell under British mandate.

-## What prompts newspapers to assert the emergence of a new trend?
+## What Prompts Newspapers to Assert the Emergence of a New Trend?

 <aside class="md:-mr-56 md:float-right w-full md:w-2/3 md:px-8">
   <img x-intersect.once.ratio-0="$el.src = $el.dataset.src" class="rounded-lg" alt="woman holding a glass candle and a photo" data-src="https://images.unsplash.com/photo-1519748771451-a94c596fad67?auto=format&fit=crop&q=80&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D&w=800&h=600">